 Sing the “Carnegie Hall Musical Explorers Song”

-The “Carnegie Hall Musical Explorers Song” is the theme song of the program and is performed at the beginning and end of each concert experience.
+The “Carnegie Hall Musical Explorers Song” is the theme song of the program and is performed at the beginning and end of each Digital Concert Experience.
 This song can be a great way to introduce students to the world of Musical Explorers and can become a staple in your warm-up.

 Exploring the World of Sound